MTrabka/Data-Visualization-and-Analysis/README.md

-# Data Visualization and Analysis of Player Statistics (LoL 2024 Championship)
+# Data Visualization and Analysis of League of Legends Champions
 ## Project overview
-This project focuses on analyzing and visualizing player statistics from the 2024 LoL Championship dataset.
-The primary goal is to provide meaningful insights into player performance, highlighting key metrics like KDA (Kill-Death-Assist ratio), DPM (Damage Per Minute), KP% (Kill Participation), and more.
-By leveraging Python and data visualization libraries, this project allows users to explore the relationships between various performance metrics and analyze trends within LoL Championship.
-## Dataset
+### Objective
-The dataset used in this project is from the 2024 League of Legends Championship and can be found on Kaggle:
+The primary goal of this project is to analyze the characteristics and statistics of champions in League of Legends.
+By exploring the dataset, I aim to:

-* An, 2024.
-2024 LoL Championship Player Stats & Swiss Stage.
-Kaggle.
-DOI: 10.34740/KAGGLE/DSV/9722676
+* Understand the relationships between champion attributes such as health, mana, and attack damage.
+* Compare champions based on their roles, range types, and resource types.
+* Identify patterns and trends in champion stats, such as which roles excel in specific attributes or how different tags impact gameplay.

+This analysis can help players improve their strategies, developers assess game balance, and analysts study the meta-game dynamics.

+### Dataset

+The dataset provides detailed information about 167 champions in League of Legends.
+It includes a variety of attributes, both categorical and numerical, that define each champion's role, playstyle, and performance in the game.
+The dataset is publicly available on Kaggle: [League of Legends Champions Dataset](https://www.kaggle.com/datasets/cutedango/league-of-legends-champions/data)
+.
 ## License
 This project is licensed under the MIT License - see the LICENSE for details.